2001–02 Toto Cup Al

 The 2001–02 Toto Cup Al was the 18th season of the third most important football tournament in Israel since its introduction.
-This was the 3rd edition to be played with clubs of both Israeli Permier League and Liga Leumit clubs.
+This was the 3rd edition to be played with clubs of both Israeli Premier League and Liga Leumit clubs.

 The competition began on 3 August 2001 and ended on 14 May 2002, with Hapoel Tel Aviv beating F.C.
 Ashdod 4–2 in the final.